sivaram-p/Recipe-Page/README.md

 # Recipe-Pgae
 recipe page for informatyka
-running on html css and drive as a database
+running on html css js and drive as a database

 visit-https://sivaram-p.github.io/Recipe-Page/